sanalabs/collaboration-kit/packages/y-redux/README.md

 The performance issue with hooks is that any time an effect within a hook runs, that triggers a re-render of the surrounding component.
-Since the hooks within `SyncYJson` may trigger very often due to remote changes we noticed that it was confusing and not convenient to have the functionality as a hook.
+Since the hooks within `SyncYJson` may trigger very often due to remote changes we noticed that it was not convenient to have the functionality as a hook.

 ### Why is `SyncYJson` a React component and not a more generic Redux integration?

 Having this logic as a first class citizen in React makes it easy to control when to use SyncYJson and to have multiple instances for different parts of your application.

-### Why does `SyncYJson` throttle the updates?

-For performance.
-Note that it's easy to opt out by setting the throttle to 0, but you probably want to throttle.
-Throttling is useful because you probably re-render based on the updates, and it makes no sense to render instantly if the remote changes are very frequent (due to many users modifying the state) and there is already delay due to network.
-The throttling implicitly creates a batching of all the updates.